migueldelafuente1/diseaseSIRModel/README.md

 (11075 if we do not round).
 As you see, we cannot naively assume estimations if these rates vary on time (It might needs a cumulative sum), but these rates gives an idea of its effect in the spread of the disease and the relation between two of them.
 The exact count  actually comes from a variation from the first rate and the second (in the mid way), which coincides with the activation of the cautionary actions of the government.

+The fits can be run over all data making a local fit over a narrow window of days.
+In that case, we achieve a first approximation of the evolution of the rates, but its very sensitive to the window range and error is not given:

+![alt text]
+(https://github.com/migueldelafuente1/diseaseModel/blob/master/images/EvolutionOfRatesWindow1.png "Trends over the days with a window of +- 1 day (3 days)")

+![alt text]
+(https://github.com/migueldelafuente1/diseaseModel/blob/master/images/EvolutionOfRatesWindow2.png "Trends over the days with a window of +- 2 day (5 days)")

 ## disease.py
  **disease** module has the Disease Models.
 The models has the following parameters: